“Dearly beloved,

 No.7 on “The Top 50 U.K. Singles Chart” on my 1st Birthday

-I do like the early Elton output, and himself and Bernie Taupin were churning out a hell of a lot back then.
+…and himself and Bernie Taupin were churning out a hell of a lot back then.

-Although he famously didn’t hit No.1 in the singles chart for about 20 years, his albums regularly hit the top of the tree.
-In fact this was Elton’s first album to hit the top spot.
+Although he famously didn’t hit No.1 in the UK singles chart for about 20 years, his albums regularly hit the top of the tree.
+In fact this was Elton’s first album to hit the spot.

 One of them is a quote from Oscar Wilde “Don’t shoot the piano player, he’s doing his best” which Wilde reportedly spotted in a saloon bar while on a visit to the U.S.